Is ballroom dancing a sport or is it just another form of art?

 Having the stands full of people is definitely the highlight of any sporting event; the same goes for ballroom dancing.

-As pleasing as it is to dance, it is even more pleasing to look at dancers skillfully move their bodies to the sweet sound of music.
+As pleasing as it is to dance, looking at dancers skillfully moving their bodies to the sweet sound of music is even more pleasing.

 Going to ballroom dance shows is super therapeutic for many people.

-Most times, a lot of sketches and theater shows have a scene that is solely for the dance.
+Many sketches and theater shows often have a scene solely for the dance.

 Many restaurants also have a pair of dancers who exhibit a display of Tango while you enjoy your food.